ovflowd/faces-of-gnome/README.md

 ## About

-Contributors is a web site that lists and indexes all the past and current Contributors of GNOME.
+Contributors is a website that contains lists and indexes of all the past and current Contributors of GNOME.
 The site is developed with
 and maintained using [Jekyll][official-jekyll], a Static Site Generator developed with Ruby.
 The site uses following types of files for the content